How to Choose a Good Blog Name (11 Practical Tips)

 Blogging frustration

-So the challenge for you is to find a blog name that reflects your niche or your topic(s), and at the same time doesn’t prevent you from branching out to new (sub)niches and topics.
+So the challenge for you is to find a blog name that reflects your niche or your topic(s) and, at the same time, doesn’t prevent you from branching out to new (sub)niches and topics.

 4. Think Twice About Using Your Own Name